surface-ui/surface/README.md

 using a boilerplate, please visit the [Getting Started](https://surface-ui.org/getting_started) guide.

+## Migrating from `v0.4.x` to `v0.5.x`

+Surface `v0.5.0` introduces a new syntax which requires migrating components written in previous versions.
+In order to make the migration process as smooth as possible, Surface `v0.5.x` ships with a converter that can automatically translate the old syntax into the new one.

+Please see the [Migration Guide](MIGRATING.md) for details.

 ## Static checking

 Since components are ordinary Elixir modules, some static checking is already provided